* Apotheker was in a hurry to make a transformative deal

 In the end, uber-dealmaker Frank Quattrone, whose Qatalyst Partners was representing Autonomy, proved instrumental in securing for its shareholders the lofty price tag, according to another source familiar with the negotiations.

-While the price haggling was going on, a large due diligence team numbering in the hundreds, including internal HP staff from all relevant departments like finance, poured over Autonomy’s books, examined contracts, and interviewed Autonomy’s top executives, sources said.
+While the price haggling was going on, a large due diligence team numbering in the hundreds, including internal HP staff from all relevant departments like finance, pored over Autonomy’s books, examined contracts, and interviewed Autonomy’s top executives, sources said.
 External experts involved in the process included accounting firm KPMG, law firms and bankers.

 Due diligence was seen being straightforward as Autonomy had been filing its accounts publicly and they had been audited.
 One source said the month-long process was extensive and meticulous but nothing special.